nodejs/next-10/VALUES_AND_PRIORITIZAION.md

   - Careful consideration of what goes into LTS releases

 ### Operational Qualities
-We value keeping Node.js safe, performant and light weight as well as the ability to investigate and debug problems in development and production.
+We value keeping Node.js safe, performant and lightweight as well as the ability to investigate and debug problems in development and production.
 Some key elements of this include:
  - Throughput(speed)
   - Startup time
   - Binary size